Dr Nora Haenn

 Raleigh, NC 27695

 I am an Associate Professor of Anthropology and International Studies and affiliate faculty with the Genetic Engineering and Society Center and the NC State Global Water, Sanitation, and Hygiene (WaSH) cluster.
-I also currently serves as Director of the Anthropology Graduate Program.
-My research focuses on environment and migration.
+My research focuses on globalization, environment, and migration.
 On the topic of the environment, I consider how small-scale communities (villages and counties) manage their natural resources.
-Because my area of specialty is southern Mexico, this interest touches on questions of rainforest conservation, sustainable development, environmental justice, multiculturalism, and the government mechanisms employed to create and implement environmental policy.
+My research on southern Mexico examines rainforest conservation, sustainable development, environmental justice, multiculturalism, and the government mechanisms employed to create and implement environmental policy.
 My book, Fields of Power, Forests of Discontent: Culture, Conservation, and the State in Mexico (Univ. of Arizona Press, 2005), brings these topics together to describe how conservation programs took root in southern Mexico.
 As residents of the region were drawn into international migration, I began to examine the social and environmental effects of international migration.
-I am currently at work on a second book, Marriage after Migration: An Ethnography of Five Women in Globalizing Mexico.
+My second book, Marriage after Migration: An Ethnography of Five Women in Globalizing Mexico, was published in 2020 by Oxford University Press.

 2011: North Carolina State University, College of Humanities and Social Science for “Bosses and Friends, Citizens and Foreigners: An Examination of Employers’ Dispositions to their Immigrant Workers” (Co-PI, $4,000)